-However, their several activities are alarming, which make them enemies to mankind..
-Maybe it is high time to check out on the activities of these creatures from a broader perspective.
+However, their several activities are alarming, which makes them enemies to mankind..
+Maybe it is high time to check out the activities of these creatures from a broader perspective.
 It is imperative that you have knowledge of your foes in order to deal with them.

 Ants are eusocial (living in a cooperative group) creatures that belong to the Formicidae family Together with their counterparts, such as bees and wasps; they are of the Hymenoptera order.
 In the society of ants, they have a perfectly divided labor system.
 They communicate with each other, and, at the same time, are capable of resolving complicated situations.
 These insects go hand in hand with the human civilizations and they have always been a motivation for people researching on them.

 The cooperation and communication of the ants take place with the help of a chemical called pheromones that signals others of forthcoming danger, or directs them to a hopeful source of food..

 Ants are skeletal type insects.
 Similar to wasps, their cousins, there is a thin joint between their thorax and abdomen.
 Most ants vary in size between 5 – 15 mm in length.

 Ants are categorized by biologists as an exclusive family of wasps (Hymenoptera, Formicidae).
 In every colony of ant there is either a single or number of queens.

 - 6 Eating Habits of Ants: